Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 Series 10

 The Series 10 comes in Apple’s classic watch design package, but with a few functional design changes from past generations.
-All of which were more noticeable than I anticipated.
+All of which were more noticeable than I expected.

 Firstly, the Series 10 is about 10% thinner than last year’s models and this thickness was shaved off the bottom of the watch, which lets it sit closer to the wrist.